linz/geostore/CODING.md

    output) to enable more user-friendly formatting such as titles for single values, table headings and aligned table columns, and pretty-printed JSON, any of which could be coloured.

+#### Documentation

+-  We should try to use portable
+   [Markdown syntax](https://daringfireball.net/projects/markdown/syntax).
+This isn't always easy - even mainstream renderers like GitHub, Stack Overflow, and JetBrains IDEs disagree about subtle details, which are usually only discoverable by trial and error.
+Rationale: As an open source project, we should focus on portability where it's cheap, and only add non-portable features when it's really valuable.
+Basically we need to balance readability and ease of editing across different platforms.

+   Bad example: ASCII art is generally neither self-documenting nor reproducible.
+That is, if you wanted to change a single character in a non-trivial ASCII art diagram you have several problems.
+   Which ASCII art editor was used?
+Since it's not self-documenting there's no way to know unless you use precious documentation space for this meta-documentation.
+And what was the source of the ASCII art?
+Many of them let you create a diagram which is then exported to ASCII art, but going the other way is generally not possible.
+Bit rot is also a concern - what if the editor has changed fundamentally or no longer exists?
+And finally, a lot of editors can't be trivially automated, so any kind of updating might require manual work every time.

+   Good example: A [DOT file](https://graphviz.org/doc/info/lang.html) is a relatively simple format, can be converted into various image formats, and the conversion is trivial to automate.
+   Including the result of such a conversion in Markdown is also trivial.

 #### Code reuse

 -  Group code by relatedness, not by reuse.
 Basically, putting a bunch of stuff in a single file